gem5/website/_pages/documentation/learning_gem5/part1/part1_4_gem5_stats.md

 ---------

-gem5 has a flexible statistics generating system. gem5 statistics is covered in some detail on the [gem5 wiki site](http://www.gem5.org/Statistics).
+gem5 has a flexible statistics generating system. gem5 statistics is covered in some detail on the [gem5 stats]( https://www.gem5.org/documentation/general_docs/statistics/).
 Each instantiation of a SimObject has it's own statistics.
 At the end of simulation, or when special statistic-dumping commands are issued, the current state of the statistics for all SimObjects is dumped to a file.